wewtw/SoundR/README.md

 # SoundR
-Project apple watch app that reacts to sound and tells distance based on sound level.
+A small learning project app for Apple Watch that reacts to sound and tells distance based on the sound level.
 SwiftUI
+<p>MIT Lisence</p>